sankalpsingha/CurrencyMan/docs/TESTING.md

 3. Click "Load unpacked" and select the `dist-dev` directory
 4. The extension should now be installed and active

+## Loading the Extension in Firefox

+To load the development version of the extension in Firefox:

+1. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`
+2. Click "Load Temporary Add-on..."
+3. Navigate to the `dist-dev` directory and select the `manifest.json` file
+4. The extension will be installed temporarily (until Firefox is closed)

 ## Reloading After Changes

 When you make changes to the extension code:

 1. If you're using watch mode (`npm run watch:dev`), the code will be automatically rebuilt
-2. Go to `chrome://extensions/` in Chrome
-3. Click the refresh icon on the CurrencyMan extension card
+2. For Chrome: Go to `chrome://extensions/` and click the refresh icon on the CurrencyMan extension card
+3. For Firefox: Go to `about:debugging#/runtime/this-firefox` and click the "Reload" button next to the extension
 4. If you've made changes to the content script, you'll need to refresh any open tabs where you want to test the extension

 ## Debugging